AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 ---
 # Shared responsibility security and operational model

-Adobe Commerce on cloud infrastructure is a platform-as-a-service (PaaS) offering that relies on a shared responsibility security model.
-Adobe, the merchant, the cloud service provider, and the content delivery network (CDN) provider each bear distinct responsibility for maintaining the security of the Adobe Commerce on cloud infrastructure application and merchant-specific code and extensions.
+Adobe Commerce on cloud infrastructure is a platform-as-a-service (PaaS) offering that relies on a shared responsibility security and operational model.
+These responsibilities are shared between Adobe, the merchant, the cloud service provider, and the content delivery network (CDN) provider.
+Each party bears distinct responsibility for securing and operating the Adobe Commerce application and the merchant-specific code and extensions deployed on cloud infrastructure.

-This approach enables merchants to design and implement a highly flexible, customizable, and scalable solution that best suits their business requirements while minimizing operational responsibilities and costs.
+This shared model enables merchants to design and implement a highly flexible, customizable, and scalable solution to meet their business requirements while minimizing operational responsibilities and costs.

-In general, Adobe is responsible for developing and maintaining secure core application code, maintaining the security of the platform, ensuring the platform's SOC 2 and PCI compliance and its compatibility with PCI-compliant technology components (for example, PHP, Redis), and responding to security issues concerning the core platform.
-Adobe is also responsible for working with cloud service providers and CDN partners to resolve issues that may arise.
+In general, Adobe is responsible for the following:

+- Developing and maintaining secure core application code
+- Maintaining the security of the platform
+- Ensuring that the platform is SOC 2 and PCI compliant and compatible with PCI-compliant technology components (for example, PHP, Redis)
+- Responding to security issues concerning the core platform
+- Working with cloud service providers and CDN partners to resolve any issues that occur

+Merchants are responsible for the following:

+- Maintaining security for custom code and integrations with third-party applications
+- Ensuring secure application development
-Merchants are responsible for maintaining secure custom code and integrations with third-party applications, ensuring secure application development, obtaining PCI certification if requested by the merchant's payment processor, and reacting and responding to security incidents.
+- Obtaining PCI certification if requested by the merchant's payment processor
+- Reacting and responding to security incidents

 ## Adobe responsibilities

-Adobe is responsible for the security and availability of the Adobe Commerce on cloud infrastructure environment and the core Adobe Commerce on cloud infrastructure solution code.
+Adobe is responsible for the security and availability of the Adobe Commerce on cloud infrastructure environment and the core solution code.
 In addition, Adobe is responsible for the necessary activities and mechanisms that maintain the security of the Adobe Commerce on cloud infrastructure solution, including:

 - Applying server-level security and patches for applications supported by Adobe Commerce on cloud infrastructure, such as cloud data storage and search capabilities
 - Conducting penetration testing and scanning of the core Adobe Commerce on cloud infrastructure code
-- Conducting semi-annual reviews/audits of public cloud service providers' identity and access management (IAM) solution and permissions management (PCI compliance requirement)
+- Conducting semi-annual reviews and audits of public cloud service providers' identity and access management (IAM) solutions and permissions management (PCI compliance requirement)
-- Conducting semi-annual reviews/audits of authorized users, including Adobe employees and contractors (PCI compliance requirement)
+- Conducting semi-annual reviews and audits of authorized users, including Adobe employees and contractors (PCI compliance requirement)
 - Conducting annual testing and documentation of backup and restore functionality
 - Configuring server and perimeter firewalls
 - Connecting and configuring the Adobe Commerce on cloud infrastructure repository